 Good mental health is a key part of student wellness and success.
 One in four university and college-aged students will experience a mental health problem.
 Please know that there are things you as a faculty or staff member can do to help people in distress.

-If a student talks to you about feeling overwhelmed and isolated, or of being in emotional pain that is too great to bear, or wanting to harm themselves or end their lives, PLEASE don't ignore this.
+If a student talks to you about feeling overwhelmed and isolated, or of being in emotional pain that is too great to bear, or wanting to harm themselves or end their lives, please don't ignore this.
 Listen and be supportive, and encourage them to talk to someone who can help; there are many on-campus and community resources available to them.

 If you are a student in crisis, or you know someone in a crisis, click here to get help now.

-Situations requiring immediate referral/reporting
+Situations requiring immediate action

 Regardless of the circumstances or context, ANY reference to wanting to die/suicide should be taken seriously and a mental health professional should be contacted.